 Change the second paragraph after “Figure 9-589j—BF Control field format in all other cases” as follows

 The NoPrimaryChannel subfield is set to 1 to indicate the CDMG initiator does not need to perform SLS on the primary channel.
 It is set to 0 to indicate that the CDMG initiator needs to perform SLS on the primary channel.
+This subfield is reserved when it is transmitted by an AP or PCP.

 References: